constripacity/Aegis-OS-Agent/README.md

 * 🛡️ **Offline and private** – All intelligence runs locally.
 Ollama support is optional and limited to `http://localhost:11434`.
 * 🗂️ **Desktop & Downloads organizer** – Keep important files close, archive the rest, never delete automatically.
-* 📋 **Clipboard copilot** – Summaries, cleaned URLs, smart code handling, and encrypted history on demand.
+* 📋 **Clipboard copilot** – Summaries, cleaned URLs with tracker stripping, smart code handling, and encrypted history on demand.
 * ⚡ **Command palette** – Summon actions with `Alt+Space` (configurable) and let intents route to the right modules.
 * 🔔 **Actionable notifications** – See what moved, summarized, or quarantined at a glance.
 * 📊 **Reports** – Export JSON/HTML digests that explain what happened and how much time you saved.